ElektraInitiative/libelektra/doc/TESTING.md

  - should only write below
    - `/tests/<testname>` (e.g. `/tests/ruby`) and
    - `system/elektra` (e.g. for mounts or globalplugins).
+ - Before executing tests, no keys must be present below `/tests`.
- - clean up everything they change (in KDB and temporary files)
+   The test cases need to clean up everything they wrote.
+   (Including temporary files)
 - If your test has memory leaks, e.g. because the library used leaks and they cannot be fixed, give them the label `memleak` with the following
   command: